TopDogDevs/Jupiter-Volume-Bot-V3/README.md

-<h1  align="center">JupiterSwap Trading Bot 🚀 High Volume and Cheap Fees</h1>
+<h1  align="center">JupiterBOT V3 is a JupiterSwap Trading Bot 🚀 High Volume and Cheap Fees</h1>

-JupiterBOT is a trading bot designed specifically for Jupiter Swap (https://jup.ag/).
+JupiterBOT V3 a trading bot designed specifically for Jupiter Swap (https://jup.ag/).
 This tool generate "organic" volume, manipulate market perception, and maximize your trading profits on the Solana blockchain.

 ## 🌟 Key Features 🌟